Private ballet coaching for pre-professional dancers

 Julie Gill is a welcoming yet detailed private coach who loves to help dancers reach their full potential, no matter their starting point.

-She studied classical ballet in New York City in adult programs at Joffrey Ballet School, Steps on Broadway, Ballet Academy East, Alvin Ailey, and Peridance.
+She studied classical ballet in New York City in programs at Joffrey Ballet School, Steps on Broadway, Ballet Academy East, Alvin Ailey, and Peridance.
 During this time, she trained extensively under Kat Wildish at Alvin Ailey, where she performed classical ballet excerpts with classmates and local dance companies.
 She also studied privately with Beth Kurtz, where she gained significant deep understanding of classical ballet and classical ballet concepts.

 Julie loves to break things down, solve problems, and help people understand the technique of ballet.
 She always brings a fresh perspective to dancers who are stuck in a plateau, are trying to grasp a fundamental concept, or get to the next level in her training.
 Dancers come to her with gaps in their technical understanding and leave with tools they can take with them during the rest of their training.